Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank both Satya Gontcho A Gontcho for useful discussions and insightful questions and Eric Blackman for careful reading and thoughtful comments.
+The authors would like to thank Satya Gontcho A Gontcho for useful discussions and insightful questions, Eric Blackman for careful reading and thoughtful comments, and the anonymous referees for their detailed comments and suggestions.
 R.D. acknowledges support from the Department of Energy under the grant DE-SC0008475.0.

 This project makes use of the MaNGA-Pipe3D data products.
 We thank the IA-UNAM MaNGA team for creating this catalogue, and the Conacyt Project CB-285080 for supporting them.

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS web site is www.sdss.org.